ghiscoding/aurelia-slickgrid/README.md

 - Material (see [Slickgrid-Universal](https://ghiscoding.github.io/slickgrid-universal/#/example07))
 - Salesforce (see [Slickgrid-Universal](https://ghiscoding.github.io/slickgrid-universal/#/example16))

-Also note that all of these themes also have **Dark Theme** equivalent and even though Bootstrap is often used for live demos, it does work as well with any other UI framework like Bulma, Material, ...
+Also note that all of these themes also have a **Dark Theme** equivalent and even though Bootstrap is often used for live demos, it does work as well with any other UI framework like Bulma, Material, ...

 ### Demo page